google tag manager basics

 Before We Begin: Here’s What We’ll Need

-We’ll be working with Google Tag Manager and linked Google Analytics (UA) property.
-And we’ll need to create a User Defined variable in Tag Manager for our Google Analytics property.
-Let’s see how that’s done.
+We’ll be working with Google Tag Manager and linked Google Analytics (GA4) property.

 google analytics png